 Booker, Chriss lead Suns past short-handed Heat, 99-90

 Phoenix Suns guard Devin Booker, left, gets fouled by Miami Heat guard Wayne Ellington as Booker goes up for a shot during the first half of an NBA basketball game Tuesday, Jan.
 3, 2017, in Phoenix.
-Phoenix Suns guard Eric Bledsoe drives past Miami Heat forward Luke Babbitt during the first half of an NBA basketball game Tuesday, Jan.
-3, 2017, in Phoenix.
+Flurries and a few snow showers throughout the day.

 Add your comments below